 This is such an obvious one, but I had to mention it.
 The beautiful part?
-If you have older kids, you can get them a Visa gift card, and they can buy what they want.
-Chances are that they aren’t going to like that outfit you picked out, anyway!
+If you have older kids who are indecisive about what they want, you can get them a gift card, and they can buy whatever their hearts desire.

 Stop Giving Individual Presents

 Make a purchase that benefits the whole family instead of one particular person.
-Go on a short vacation around the holidays, or get annual passes to a local theme park.
-Rather than gifts, spend time and create memories with family.
+Make plans to go on a future short vacation, or get annual passes to a local theme park.
+Rather than free gifts, spend time and create memories with family.

 How to Buy Secondhand Gifts

 To many people, going without gifts is not an option over the holidays.
 Lessen the burden on your wallet by considering secondhand gifts.
-If you do it right, they’ll ever know!
+If you do it right, they’ll likely never know.